wavefrontHQ/observability-for-kubernetes/README.md

 # Removal

-To remove the Wavefront Integration from your environment, run the following commands:
+To remove the Observability for Kubernetes Operator from your environment, run the following commands:

 ```
 kubectl delete -f https://raw.githubusercontent.com/wavefrontHQ/observability-for-kubernetes/main/deploy/wavefront-operator.yaml